alexsander-projects/azblob-rust-uploader-GUI/readme.md

 Then, the files are uploaded to Azure Storage Blob using the Azure SDK for Rust.
 The application uses the tokio runtime to upload files concurrently, which makes the upload process faster.

+Note that there is a difference between concurrency and parallelism.
+Concurrency is about dealing with many things at once, while parallelism is about using multiple threads to execute tasks simultaneously.
+In this case, the application uses rayon to load files in parallel and tokio to upload files concurrently.

 The app is capable of uploading multiple files recursively or not(if recursive upload is enabled, nested folders will also be uploaded), depending on the user's choice.